spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/segment-scope.md

 ## Dynamic segments
 Since segments are defined using a many-to-many table, projects can create dynamic segments.

-By handling events such as `Product created` and `Product updated`, you can maintain a special segment of products (e.g. red products).
+By handling events such as `Product created` and `Product updated`, you can maintain a special segment of products (for example,red products).